nagasudhirpulla/GridInformationSystem/README.md

 * Measurement

 ## TODOs
+* Create app and UI layers for API clients and API roles
 * Create Data ingestion API and Data Query API.
-Plan authentication
+Authentication would be by jwt tokens issued by api client keys
 * Create DB trigger type of notification when an element changes so that policies can be checked and caches can be updated with in a transaction.
 For example, if a substation name changes, a notification can be issued to update all related elements names with in a trasaction so that atomicity can be implemented.
 * restrict substations changes in lines when there are connected elements like line reactors